Mourning Dove vs Pigeon: What’s the Difference?

 mourning doveCourtesy Lisa Barfield

-Mourning doves visit backyard feeders for seeds.
+Mourning doves often visit backyard feeders for bird seed.

 Pigeons and mourning doves move in flocks, and forage mostly on the ground.
 Lacking large seed-cracking bills, these birds feed on smaller seeds from grasses and ragweeds.
 They also eat cultivated grains such as millet and corn, as well as berries and other small fruits.
 Less often they’ll eat insects and crustaceans such as snails.